Diamond products are available from most supermarkets in New Zealand.

 Unfortunately Diamond products are not sold in Australia.

-Diamond dried pasta is made in Italy.Diamond Heat and Eat pasta is made in India from Italian Pasta.
+Diamond dried pasta is made in Italy.Diamond Rice Risotto, Couscous, Coat n Cook and Macaroni Cheese is made in Australia.

 Regular Diamond pasta starts life as durum wheat grown in a field.